DarkWanderer/NetworkLib/README.md

 ### NetworkLib ###
 Simple thread-safe network client/server built on top of boost::asio

-This is a repository for Multiorb, a project aiming to bring multiplayer to Orbiter

 ### Setting up for compilation ###

 This project requires an environment variable: